6/30 Fukuoka Match Match Review & Interview

 This is the second consecutive victory of the season.

-The 2024 Meiji Yasuda J1 League Sec.
-21, which welcomed Avispa Fukuoka, became a home game series at Ajinomoto Stadium following a midweek match.
-The team is currently on a streak of two consecutive clean sheets for the first time this season.
-They have been winning by scoring one goal while maintaining a strong defense and rhythm.
+The match against Avispa Fukuoka in Sec.
+21 of the 2024 Meiji Yasuda J1 League will be a home game at Ajinomoto Stadium following a midweek match.
+The team is currently on a streak of two consecutive matches without conceding a goal for the first time this season.
+They have been accumulating victories by creating rhythm in defense and scoring the crucial single goal to win.

-Last week's match against Hokkaido Consadole Sapporo was a stunning victory at Ajinomoto Stadium, where they had only managed one win in the first half.
-They kicked off the second half of the season at home.
-This week's match will also be held at Ajinomoto Stadium, and they hope to taste the joy of victory with a large crowd filling the stadium and gain momentum for future games.
+In the previous match against Hokkaido Consadole Sapporo, we marked a magnificent victory at Ajinomoto Stadium, where we had only one win in the first half of the season.
+We kicked off the second half of the season at home.
+This match, which will also take place at Ajinomoto Stadium, aims to bring joy along with the large crowd filling the stadium and to build momentum for the future.

-Tokyo started Taishi Brandon NOZAWA as their goalkeeper.
-The final line consisted of Hotaka NAKAMURA, Masato MORISHIGE, Teppei OKA, and Yuto NAGATOMO, with Kei KOIZUMI and Riki HARAKAWA as the midfield duo.
-Kuryu MATSUKI played as the attacking midfielder.
-On the front line, Teruhito NAKAGAWA was on the right, while Soma ANZAI, who scored the dramatic winning goal in the previous match, was on the left.
-Up front, Diego OLIVEIRA returned to the starting lineup after missing three games.
+Tokyo has appointed Taishi Brandon NOZAWA as the goalkeeper.
+The final line consists of four players: Hotaka NAKAMURA, Masato MORISHIGE, Tetsuhei OKA, and Yuto NAGATOMO.
+The defensive midfielders are Kei KOIZUMI and Riki HARAKAWA.
+Kuryu MATSUKI is positioned as the attacking midfielder.
+In the forward line, Soma ANZAI is on the left, having scored a dramatic winning goal in the previous match, and Teruhito NAKAGAWA is on the right, while Diego Oliveira has made a starting lineup return after three matches.

 Fukuoka created a chance from a left cross in the early stages, but Wellington's header, which was on target, was firmly saved by Nozawa.
 After that, the beginning of the game became a back-and-forth exchange.